Leadership Insight Series

 The team that never speaks up isn't agreeing.
 It's slowly breaking.

 Politeness, meanwhile, is often a proxy for fear.
-We soften our language, withhold observations, smile at things we disagree with—not out of kindness, but out of self-protection.
-Politeness can feel safe.
-It is not.
+We soften our language, withhold observations, smile at things we disagree with, not out of kindness, but out of self-protection.
+Politeness can feel safe, but it isn't.
 Silence looks like agreement right up until the moment it becomes a problem that's been building for months.

 CANDOR